When must I submit a project for plan review?

 - Plan Review Fee

-I’m submitting multiple buildings ion the same site to the State Fire Marshal’s Office; do I need to submit them all separately?
+I’m submitting multiple buildings at the same site to the State Fire Marshal’s Office; do I need to submit them all separately?

 Yes.
 Every building will be looked at individually.
 If multiple buildings are located on the same site, 1 set of plans will be accepted, however separate Plan Submittal Applications and fees will be required.